 Caution

-5. Extra: Practical Tips for Camping in the Heat
+Extra: Practical Tips for Camping in the Heat

 No more people should sleep in your tent than the manufacturer allows.
 Otherwise, the motto is: the more body, the more heat.
 Three men in a 2-person tent not only make it tight but also warm.
 Maybe pleasant in winter, not in summer.

+It is logical that when camping in the summer heat, you should pack a thin summer sleeping bag instead of a thick winter sleeping bag.
 Alternatives: a hut sleeping bag or quilt.
 It is usually a simple blanket that you can button or leave open.
 In summary, it is more airy and less cramped than a sleeping bag.

 Down or synthetic fiber?
 In the summer, the second idea is better.
 First, because down is a bit too much of a good thing in summer.
 Second, synthetic fibers hardly absorb moisture, and camping in the summer heat means sweat.
 Down quickly clumps when exposed to moisture and then loses its insulating properties.

+Not a good idea when camping in summer is cooking, i.e. directly in the backpacking tent.
+It makes sense that you generate heat like that.
+Especially in the evening.
 From this point onwards, cooking in the tent encourages the formation of condensation water.
 The risk of fire is also not without.
 So cook outside and as far away from your tent as possible.

 Breaks

-Speaking of cooking: If you’re on tour in midsummer, do it like the southerners – have a siesta over the midday heat.
+Speaking of cooking: If you’re on tour in midsummer, do it like the Southerners – have a siesta over the midday heat.
 So from noon to 3 p.m., Sightseeing is not a good idea either except in churches or old castles, which are wonderfully fresh even in summer because of their thick walls.

 No church or castle there?
 Then prefer a rest under a tarp as sun protection.

-6. Camping in Extreme Heat: Own Person
+Camping in Extreme Heat: Personal Care

 By the way, when camping in summer you should not only take care of your tent but also of yourself.

-Drink
+Drink well

 In summer, your skin can usually prepare itself.
 Because of the summer sun, the skin produces melanin – and tans.
 However, if you drive south in winter and therefore into the sun, sunburn is no wonder.
 Every sunburn increases your risk of skin cancer again.
 It would therefore be a good idea to pre-tan in the solarium.